 Luckily, there is one method by which iPhone users can batch delete a lot of contacts in one go.
-Here is a simple guide on how to bulk delete contacts in from the Contacts app via an iCloud account on a computer.
+Here is a simple guide on how to bulk delete contacts from the Contacts app via an iCloud account on a computer.

 How to Delete Multiple Contacts on an iPhone

 - Go to iCloud.com on a desktop and login to your iCloud account via Apple ID and password.
 Make sure it is the same account that is signed-in on your iPhone.
-Keep in mind, that you log-in iCloud on a desktop or Mac, the feature will not work if you sign in the account on iPhone’s browser.
+Keep in mind, that you log-in to iCloud on a desktop or Mac, the feature will not work if you sign in to the account on iPhone’s browser.
 Mac users can access their iCloud account via System Preferences.

 - Once you have logged in, click on the Contacts app on the main page.

 - Select the contacts you want to delete by holding down the Control key on the keyboard.
 You will need to hold down the key for every contact you select.